elukashova/rs-random/simon/simon-says.md

 - It is strongly recommended to use `eslint` and `prettier`.

 ## CrossCheck Criteria (150 points)

 _It is recommended to print the right answer for each round in the browser's console to facilitate the cross-check process._

-- [ ] Responsive/adaptive UI from 1440px to 360px viewport: `+10`
-- [ ] The generation of DOM elements is implemented. `body` in the `index.html` is empty (can contain only `script` tag). _This requirement can be checked by pressing `Ctrl+U` (Windows) or `Option(⌥)+Command(⌘)+U` (Mac)_: `+20`
-- [ ] The three difficulty levels are implemented correctly and the virtual keyboard updates accordingly when the difficulty is changed: `+10`
+- [ ] The three difficulty levels are implemented correctly and the virtual keyboard updates accordingly when the difficulty is changed on the initial game screen: `+10`
 - [ ] Clicking the “Start” button initiates the first round with a sequence of 2 symbols and disables the ability to change the difficulty after starting the game: `+5`
-- [ ] The sequence is accurately simulated by highlighting corresponding keys on the virtual keyboard: `+10`
+- [ ] The sequence is accurately simulated by clearly highlighting corresponding keys on the virtual keyboard: `+10`
 - [ ] While the sequence is being displayed through the typing simulation, no user input (clicking or pressing keys) is possible, and all buttons are disabled: `+5`
-- The “Repeat the Sequence” button:
+- The “Repeat the sequence” button:
-	-	[ ] can be clicked only once per round: `+5`
+	-	[ ] can be clicked only once per round and becomes disabled after a single use: `+5`
   -	[ ] reproduces the current sequence when clicked: `+5`
-	-	[ ] becomes disabled after a single use: `+5`
-- [ ] The "New game" button is always accessible (except during the typing simulation), allowing the user to restart the game from the initial game screen at any moment: `+5`
-- [ ] The rounds counter accurately displays the current round number and updates it after each successful round completion: `+5`
-- [ ] The current level of difficulty is always clearly shown on the game screen: `+5`
 - [ ] The user can play the game by using the virtual keyboard, and the corresponding keys are highlighted upon clicking: `+20`
 - [ ] The user can play the game by using the physical keyboard, and the corresponding virtual keys are highlighted upon pressing: `+20`
-- [ ] Only one incorrect attempt per round is allowed, and after a second incorrect attempt, the “Repeat the Sequence” button becomes disabled if it was not already: `+5`
+- [ ] Only one incorrect attempt per round is allowed, and after a second incorrect attempt, the “Repeat the sequence” button becomes disabled (if it was not already): `+5`
+- [ ] The "New game" button is always accessible (except during the typing simulation), allowing the user to restart the game from the initial game screen at any moment: `+5`
-- [ ] There is clear feedback after each answer, whether correct or incorrect, through messages, sounds, or visual cues: `+5`
+- [ ] There is clear feedback after each answer, whether correct or incorrect, through messages, sounds, or visual cues.
+Feedback for an incorrect answer appears immediately after the first incorrectly clicked or pressed key, while feedback for a correct answer is displayed after the entire sequence has been repeated correctly.: `+5`
 - [ ] Upon a correct answer, the “Repeat the Sequence” button is replaced with a “Next” button to proceed to the following round: `+5`
-- [ ] Clicking the “Next” button starts the next round with an increased sequence length: `+5`
+- [ ] Clicking the “Next” button starts the next round with an increased sequence length (+ 2 symbols for each new round): `+5`
-- [ ] After successfully completing the 5th round, there is final feedback indicating the game is over and the “Repeat the sequence” button is disabled (if it’s still enabled): `+5`
+- [ ] After successfully completing the 5th round, there is final feedback indicating the game is over and the “Repeat the sequence” button, if still enabled, becomes disabled: `+5`
 - [ ] The user’s last chosen difficulty level is saved and preselected by default when the user starts a new game: `+5`
+- [ ] The game includes 5 rounds, and the rounds counter accurately displays the current round number and updates it after each successful round completion: `+5`
+- [ ] Responsive/adaptive UI from 1440px to 360px viewport: `+10`
+- [ ] The generation of DOM elements is implemented. `body` in the `index.html` is empty (can contain only `script` tag). _This requirement can be checked by pressing `Ctrl+U` (Windows) or `Option(⌥)+Command(⌘)+U` (Mac)_: `+20`

 ## Penalties

+- The sequence includes **special symbols or special characters**: `-20`
+- The sequence is not **randomly generated** for each new round: `-50`
+- The application is not done **in English**: `-50`
 - Anything mentioned as **not allowed** in the 'Technical requirements' section is used: `-150`
 - `body` in the index.html file is not empty: `-150`
 - Not all elements elements are generated using `createElement()` function or JS code is minified, not allowing to check this requirement: `-150`
-- The sequence is not **randomly generated** for each new round: `-50`

 ## Useful links: